Jis Desh Mein Ganga Rehta Hain: Plot

-Gangaram, alias Ganga (Govinda), lives the simple life in a rural village with his mother (Reema Lagoo), his father (Shivaji Satam), and his lover and childhood friend, Saawni (Sonali Bendre).
+Gangaram, alias Ganga, lives the simple life in a rural village with his mother, his father, and his lover and childhood friend, Saavni.

 When the time comes for Ganga to marry, his parents inform him that his biological parents live in the city; they want him to settle there.
 Ganga bids a tearful farewell to his fellow villagers and travels to the city where his birth parents live.
-There he meets is elder brother, who is married to Supriya, his younger siblings, as well as his wealthy birth parents, Avinash (Shakti Kapoor) and Radha (Himani Shivpuri).
-Ganga struggles to cope up with the modern city life.
+There he meets his elder brother, who is married to Supriya, his younger siblings, as well as his wealthy birth parents, Avinash and Radha.
+Ganga struggles to cope with modern city life.
 His sister-in-law dislikes him more with each passing day.

 Soon word spreads that Ganga is an eligible bachelor.
-His parents want him to marry a socialite, Tina (Rinke Khanna).
-Ganga agrees to all his newfound family wants him to do, but things start to go bad for Ganga and he flees his biological parents' home.
+His parents want him to marry a socialite, Tina.
+Ganga agrees to all his newfound family wants him to do, but things start to go bad for Ganga, and he flees his biological parents' home.
 He discovers his older brother is being blackmailed by a woman and two goons.
 Ganga saves his brother, but one of the goons stabs his best friend, and Ganga is accused of the stabbing.
 Ganga refuses to speak the truth about the incident in court because he doesn't want to ruin his family's reputation.
 However, his sister-in-law, who has learned the truth from her husband, is able to prove Ganga's innocence in court.

 After the verdict, Ganga and his best friend return to their village.
-There, Ganga reunites with Saawni, and his parents consent to let them get married.
+There, Ganga reunites with Saavni, and his parents consent to let them get married.